Nightbringer | The Arthurian Online Encyclopedia

 Fairyland

 Realm ruled by Gloriana the Fairy Queen, and the setting for all the adventures in Spenser’s The Faerie Queene.
-True to its name, it was characterized by an abundance of fairies, satyrs, fauns, giants, witches, goblins, dragons, monster, and knights on quests.
+True to its name, it was characterized by an abundance of fairies, satyrs, fauns, giants, witches, goblins, dragons, monsters, and knights on quests.

 Prince Arthur, before he learned his lineage and became king of Britain, came to Fairy Land seeking Gloriana.
 The poem is an allegory, with Fairyland standing for the England of Spenser’s day.